1031 Exchange Calculator

 Can I exchange one property for multiple replacement properties?

-What if I'm doing a Reverse 1031?
+What if I am doing a reverse 1031 exchange?

 What happens if a 1031 exchange fails?